Communicative Language Testing

-However, testing in language learning classrooms usually leaves a lot to be desired.
+Testing in language learning classrooms usually leaves a lot to be desired.
 There are reasons students don’t enjoy traditional tests.
-In fact, sometimes even teachers don’t enjoy tests.
+Sometimes even teachers don’t enjoy tests.
 The problem with tests is that they are often dry, uninspiring and boring.
 They are generally written tests of random sentences which the students need to complete, correct or respond to.

-The major benefit of a communicative test is that they are adaptable to any age and level.
-Students will be able to see the relevance of a test like this because they can see themselves carrying out similar tasks in the real world.
+The major benefit of a communicative test is that they canbe adapted to any age and level.
+Students can see the relevance of a test like this because they can see themselves carrying out similar tasks in the real world.
 Plus, teachers will have a better idea of their students’ overall communicative ability.

 Examples of communicative language tests

 - Deciding with a friend which movie to watch